Investing In Stocks – 10 Realities You Can’t Ignore

 Reality #9: usually, the more unclear the sky is, the more cautiously we fly

 Above, I said that I don’t know what direction the future will take.
 But I don’t consider that a reason to bury my head in the sand.
 That would not be helpful.
 Besides that, I’m an optimist and think that things will go on somehow.
-Why else would we make dispositions every day that are only designed to affect the future (school, healthy eating, ambition at work, etc.)?
+Why else would we make daily dispositions that are only designed to affect the future (school, healthy eating, ambition at work, etc.)?

 No, as I described above, accepting reality #8 helps me minimize my risk.
 Let’s suppose the future is on the opposite side of a canyon.
 Two bridges cross this canyon.
 One bridge is stable, the railing is rust-free, and technicians checked the statics just yesterday.
 A second bridge looks nasty and could also be a prop in an Indiana Jones movie.
 The advantage of this bridge: It is built over a narrow part of the canyon.
 Passing it would take only half as long as the other bridge.